Scheduled MonumentsEnglandDovecot and arch, formerly lodge of Brooke House

 What is Dovecot and arch, formerly lodge of Brooke House?

-Dovecot and arch, formerly lodge of Brooke House is a Grade II listed structure located in Rutland, England.
+Dovecot and arch, formerly lodge of Brooke House, is a seventeenth-century structure located in Rutland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005069.

 Who is responsible for protecting Dovecot and arch, formerly lodge of Brooke House?